Treaty of London (1839): Territorial consequences

 With the treaty, the southern provinces of the Netherlands, independent de facto since 1830, became internationally recognised as the Kingdom of Belgium, while the Province of Limburg was split into Belgian and Dutch parts.

 The Grand Duchy of Luxemburg was in a personal union with the Netherlands and simultaneously a member of the German Confederation.
 The treaty partitioned the grand duchy.
 It lost two-thirds of its territory to Belgium's new Province of Luxembourg.
 The partitioning left a rump grand duchy, covering one-third of the original territory and inhabited by one-half of the original population, in personal union with the Netherlands, under King-Grand Duke William I (and subsequently William II and William III).
 This arrangement was confirmed by the 1867 Treaty of London, known as the 'Second Treaty of London' in reference to the 1839 treaty, and lasted until the death of King-Grand Duke William III 23 November 1890.

+The treaty also indirectly affected Neutral Moresnet.
+To resolve this zinc dispute without issue, Prussia and Netherlands (later the German Empire and Belgium) agreed to establish a neutral condominium in 1816, jointly administering the area and sharing the profits from the mine.
+The territory became semi-autonomous, enjoying certain privileges like its own local governance and usage of multiple languages in administration, primarily addressed the formal recognition of Belgian independence from the Netherlands as preserving its semi-autonomous and neutral status.
+While Belgium gained recognition as an independent state with defined borders, Neutral Moresnet's unique neutrality was reaffirmed.
+The treaty ensured that this tiny enclave would remain jointly overseen by Belgium and Prussia, preserving its neutral status.